 Insert the formula for different sheets and for different scenarios, you will get different results that you want.

 In cell C7 and C9, the INDIRECT formula refers to the sheets S3 and S1 respectively.
 But in cell D7 the location of the cell is given as B4.
 In B4 of Sheet S2, C2 is written.
 The cell value of cell C2 in Sheet S3 is 31.
 So, in cell C7 we will get the result 31.

 Using INDIRECT Function to refer a Workbook

-For referring a workbook in another workbook, first, make a new workbook titled as B2.
-Now in cell A2, A3 and A4 of workbook B2.xlsx write B1.xlsx, S5, and B4 respectively.
+For referring to a workbook in another workbook, first, make a new workbook titled B2.
+Now in cell A2, A3, and A4 of workbook B2.xlsx write B1.xlsx, S5, and B4 respectively.

 Now, let`s say you want to find out the total sales of sheet S5 of workbook B1.xlsx.
 Write Totals Sales in cell A6 of workbook B2.xlsx.
 Write down the formula

 <code>=INDIRECT(“‘[” & A2 & “]” & A3 & “‘!” & A4) in cell B6 and press Enter.
 Now, you will see the result of cell B4 of worksheet S5 which is under the Workbook B1.xlsx in the worksheet Sheet1 of workbook B2.xlsx.